 Each center has a management team overseeing the implementation of the illness and health protocols.
 The team consists of the Center Director, the Assistant Director, and the Area Director assigned to that center.
 Other front desk staff may assist as well.
 The Growing Kids Chief Operating Officer is available as needed.
 The majority of student illness is readily handled by the Center Director or the Assistant Director (ex.
 Contacting parents, determining when a student can safely return to school, etc.).
-A positive case of COVID-19 generally requires a more involved response (ex. to determine contact tracing, notifying parents and staff, etc.), and may need the help of the Area Director or Chief Operating Officer.
+The center's Area Director is available as needed, as well.